Samsung/tizen-docs/docs/application/dotnet/guides/applications/application_lifecycle.md

 using Tizen.Sensor;
 ```

 All .NET application defines own namespace.
-In this case `lifecycle` namespace is used.
+In this case, `lifecycle` namespace is used:

 ```csharp
 namespace lifecycle
 {
 ```

-Main class of the application defined as `Program`.
-In this case the `Program` class derives from the `NUIApplication` object.
+Main class of the application is defined as `Program`.
+In this case, the `Program` class derives from the `NUIApplication` object.
 The `Accelerometer` handle is declared in the main class to use it in all lifecycle callbacks. `OnCreate()` method use `Tizen.Log.Info` to print information in `dlogutil` tool.
-To get more information about logging system in the `Tizen` please check [Log Viewer](/application/vstools/tools/logs_viewer.md). `OnCreate()` method initializes the UI and the `Accelerometer` component.
+To get more information about logging system in the `Tizen`, please check [Log Viewer](/application/vstools/tools/logs_viewer.md). `OnCreate()` method initializes the UI and the `Accelerometer` component:

 ```csharp
     class Program : NUIApplication